-In May 2021, the Board issued amendments to IAS 12 that narrow the scope of the initial recognition exemption for deferred taxes on initial recognition of assets and liabilities under IAS 12 so that it no longer applies to transactions that give rise to equal taxable and deductible temporary differences.
+Amendments to IAS 12 Income Tax narrow the scope of the initial recognition exception so that it no longer applies to transactions that give rise to equal taxable and deductible temporary differences, such as leases and decommissioning obligations.
+The amendments had no impact on the interim consolidated financial statements of the Group.